Competition Rules

 Answer: Surprisingly yes.
 Turn it into a great print and enter it in the following year’s Quarterly and Annual competition as a print and you may even be able to repeat your luck with it and get another Cup.
 It is probably now time to retire it, though we might still use it for the society in an external competition.
 If you still want to squeeze some more life out of the image yourself, I suggest you look at external competitions like the BPE and FIAP Salons.

 You can enter up to 10 images (may be varied each year) in the Annual Prints and Annual PDI Competitions.
-These can be in one category or spread across any or all the categories.
+These can be in one section or spread across any or all the sections.
 Any image may be used in any ONE competition in any ONE medium.
+Any image can be declared as belonging to ONE category at the time of entry on the portal.

-- Documentary – An image of which the primary purpose is to convey factual information.
-The documentary category therefore includes, but is not restricted to, record photography (e.g. architecture, astronomy), photojournalism, sport.
-Any editing of a Documentary image should not alter the truth represented by the image.
+An image of which the primary purpose is to convey factual information.
+The documentary category therefore includes, but is not restricted to, record photography (e.g. architecture, astronomy) and photojournalism.

-3. Portrait & People – An image of one or more human beings or other animals which conveys something of their character(s).
-Or an image who’s predominant subject is a person or people.
+An image of one or more human beings or other animals which conveys something about the subject’s identity, character, personality, or story.

 L&CPU Nature Rules